-How Non-Custodial Bitcoin Staking Works
+How Self-Custodial Bitcoin Staking Works

-Unlike traditional staking mechanisms that require users to transfer custody of their assets, Core's approach leverages CheckLockTimeVerify (CLTV) timelock, a Bitcoin-native cryptographic function.
-This ensures Bitcoin remains securely in users’ wallets while still being staked on the Core network.
+) timelocks, a Bitcoin-native cryptographic function.
+This ensures Bitcoin remains securely in users’ wallets while still being staked to support the Core network.

 How CLTV Timelock Works